 - Some pesticides and other chemicals

 - If you have nothing to declare, you don’t have to do anything.
 Clear immigration.
-If you arrive at the airport, get your luggage and then just follow the green markings to the exit of the airport.
+If you arrive at the airport, get your luggage and then just proceed to the exit.

 Please be aware that failing to declare taxable or dutiable items results in fines of 50% of the customs value of the items if caught; failing to declare currency over US$ 10,000 results in a 30% fine on the amount you carry with you.

 Note: Above regulations only apply for items brought into the country as accompanied luggage.
 For items send to Peru via the normal postal service (Serpost) or a courier service, other regulations apply.
 These prohibit, for example, importing new and used clothes and shoes as well as medication and vitamins.
 On electric and electronic devices and many other items exceeding the duty-free US$100 that anyone can receive, hefty duties have to be paid.